 Community Herbalist Program ~ Intermediate Herbal Training

-The Community Herbalist Program is a ten month intermediate herbal program with an emphasis on the Southern and Appalachian Folk Medicine constitutional system and the functioning of the endocrine system and its relation and influence on various body systems.
+The Community Herbalist Program is a ten month intermediate herbal program with an emphasis on the Southern and Appalachian Folk Medicine constitutional system and the functioning of the endocrine system, related hormones, and their effect on health.
 Southern and Appalachian Folk Medicine is the only herbal folk system that developed in the United States, excluding of course, Native American medicine.

 In the Community Herbalist Program, you’ll learn about the Southern Blood Types (Bitter, Salty, Sweet, and Sour), the four elements (fire/water and air/earth), and the influence of constitution on health and personality.
-You’ll also learn ways to balance a person’s constitution using herbs, foods, and lifestyle changes.
+We’ll discuss ways to help balance a person’s constitution using herbs, foods, and lifestyle changes.

-You’ll learn about the functioning of the endocrine system, its interaction with organ systems, the role of hormones in health and well-being, and the primary disorders which affect each of the glands in the endocrine system.
+You’ll learn about the functioning of the endocrine system, its interaction with organ systems, the role of hormones in health and well-being, and the primary disorders associated with each gland in the endocrine system.
 Studies and practice will continue in the traditional assessment techniques of tongue, pulse, nail and hair assessment approaches.

 You’ll also learn about herbal formulation and how to prepare a formula designed for the individual and their particular constitution.